zmandyhe/advanced-lane-finding/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+Below shows the lane boundary detection drew back onto its original road image.

 ![original image and lane boundatary detected image](https://github.com/zmandyhe/advanced-lane-finding/blob/master/output_images/data_lane_annoted_image.png)

 ### 1. Camera Calibration

-Due to different angles, distance to the object, the real world view have serveral major distortions such as radial distortion and tangential distortion.
+Due to different angles, distance to the object and so on, the real world view have serveral major distortions such as radial distortion and tangential distortion.
 Due to radial distortion, straight lines will appear curved, object will apper in a wrong shape.
 Its effect is more as we move away from the center of image.
 To stably detect lane in a self-driving-car, we need to calibrate the camera view so that we can get the correct image.

 what I did here is to use some sample images of a chess board (as it has a well defined pattern) to find its inner corners.
 We know its coordinates in real world space and  its coordinates in image.
 OpenCV provides the function to calculate the distortion coefficients to undistort the images.
 This parameters will be used to undistort lane views from the same camera.

 I start by preparing copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+I then use the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 ```
 ret, corners = cv2.findChessboardCorners(gray, (nx,ny),None)
 if ret == True: